tbenst/beaker-notebook/README.md

     See the License for the specific language governing permissions and limitations under the License.
 -->
+# WebPPL support
+[webppl](webppl.org) is a small but feature-rich probabilistic programming language embedded in Javascript.
+Language support for beaker is at proof of concept stage.
+Passing variables into webppl is supported, as is reading out the result.
+No visualization support yet.

+[webppl globalStore](http://webppl.readthedocs.io/en/master/globalstore.html) is initialized to beaker.initialStore, and the return value is stored at beaker.result.

+See the tutorial under help for an example of how to use.

 #Beaker - the data scientist's laboratory